kushagra-1008/CampusFlow/README.md

 2. Import project into Vercel.
 3.  **Environment Variables**:
     - Go to "Environment Variables" in the Vercel deployment screen.
-    - Copy all keys from your local `.env.local` and add them there (e.g. `NEXT_PUBLIC_FIREBASE_API_KEY`, etc.).
+    - Copy all keys from your local `.env.local` and add them there.
 4. Framework Preset: **Next.js**.
 5. Deploy.

 ## Future Roadmap

-- Integrate Supabase for real PostgreSQL database.
-- Replace `SocketContext` simulation with `socket.io` or Supabase Realtime.
-- Implementing Admin role for Approval workflows.
+- **Admin Role**: Enhanced permissions for detailed audit logs and system-wide overrides.
+- **Push Notifications**: Integration with FCM for real-time alerts on booking status changes.
+- **Mobile Native**: React Native port for iOS/Android.
+- **Advanced Analytics**: Usage heatmaps for Lecture Theaters to optimize scheduling.